 Telehealth is an exciting development in the nutrition counseling community.
 Now, you are able to conduct your practice virtually, so that you can meet more clients, more frequently, to develop your client-provider relationship in a new way.
 There are so many reasons to delve into virtual nutritional care – but first, there are a few things you’ll need to know regarding state licensure, security, and regulation.

-Telehealth offers a number of benefits for not only you and your practice, but also for your clients.
-The beauty of technology is that it makes it easier to connect with clients – in addition to videoconferencing sessions, adding Telehealth measures such as messaging clients and sharing educational documents will help make your support feel more continuous, ensuring client success!
+Telehealth offers a number of benefits not only you and your practice but also for your clients.
+The beauty of technology is that it makes it easier to connect with clients – in addition to video conferencing sessions, adding Telehealth measures such as messaging clients and sharing educational documents will help make your support feel more continuous, ensuring client success.

 Can you form a lasting bond with your clients over virtual interaction?

 Yes!
 Because Telehealth offers such a convenient method communication, your clients are less likely to cancel or no-show and the convenience of check-ins allows for you to meet your clients more regularly to quickly establish that lasting provider-client bond.

 With Telehealth, the location of your client is considered the “place of service.”
 You must have the required licensure for the state your client is in.
 If you are practicing Telehealth within the state you are credentialed or licensed with, you’re unlikely to run into any issues.
 If you intend to practice across state lines, you must first check with the state’s regulations regarding nutritional care to be sure that you meet the requirements to provide care.

 Liability is dictated by state law and therefore if you intend to practice across state lines, you may want to check in with your insurance company to see how that coverage will be affected.
 Much of the coverage issues will vary by plan and insurance company.
 The Telehealth Resource Center recommends that you seek written assurance from your insurance company to ensure that their coverage will extend across multiple states.